OCRM Workshop prep…let’s go!

 Based on the results of the analysis, your team will develop something that looks like this:

-It will likely be much messier and less organised, but it will contain invaluable nuggets of insight that will help your team refine your objective(s), build a more accurate budget, and engage with decision makers using evidence and data.
+It will likely be much messier and less organised, but it will contain invaluable insight that will help your team refine your objective(s), build a more accurate budget, and engage with decision makers using evidence and data.

 Step 3 - Refine the analysis, conduct the budgeting exercise, and gain approvals